mscherryxu/baked/README.md

 # Welcome to Baked By Fullstack!

-In this Github repo are the changes I will be making to our group project (https://github.com/mscherryxu/baked).
+In this Github repo are the changes I will be making to our group project.
+This is what we did so far: https://github.com/2206-fsa-gs-team-gemini/baked

 As the project was not complete, we agreed to add our own changes we would want by forking it and making changes in our own repo.

 ## Enjoy the baked goods, including cakes and cookies!
 Feel free to browse and enjoy the sweets!

 Check it out on Heroku: https://baked-byfullstack.herokuapp.com/